Dr Katherine Calvert

 - Research interests

-My research interests include Weimar cultural history, twentieth and twenty-first century German-language women’s writing, and feminist theory.
+My research interests include twentieth and twenty-first century German-language women’s writing, political cultural production, twentieth century German cultural history, and feminist theory.

-My PhD research explores motherhood as a prominent theme in women’s writing from the Weimar Republic and sheds new light on the tensions between socially progressive policies which increased rights and opportunities for women during this period, and continued widespread support of conservative notions of gender across the political spectrum.
+My PhD research explored motherhood as a prominent theme in women’s writing from the Weimar Republic and sheds new light on the tensions between socially progressive policies which increased rights and opportunities for women during this period and the continued widespread support of conservative notions of gender across the political spectrum.

-I examine the portrayal of mother-daughter relationships and the reproductive choices of women of the post-World War I generation in these texts, and analyse how the authors engage with contemporary debates around the rights of single mothers and women’s access to birth control and abortion.
+I examined the portrayal of mother-daughter relationships and the reproductive choices of women of the post-World War I generation in these texts to analyse how the authors engage with contemporary debates around the rights of single mothers and women’s access to birth control and abortion.
 Drawing on the psychoanalytic theory referenced in a number of my primary texts, I offer fresh insights into the ways in which women in Weimar Germany negotiated the boundaries between their public and private lives.

 - Teaching activities

-I currently teach German conversation on the first year undergraduate module MDL1004: German Language for Beginners.
+I currently teach on the first-year undergraduate module MDL108: Understanding German History and Culture.

 I have previously taught on the undergraduate modules: